lsst-dm/dmtn-061/index.rst

    when images are not properly flux-calibrated
 4. DONE: additional artifacts when zogy run with image-space convolutions
-5. imageMapReduce gridding could be optimized, right now makes the map-reduce part slow.
+5. DONE: imageMapReduce gridding could be optimized, right now makes the map-reduce part slow.
-6. use of coaddPsf not ideal -- detection is fast but measurement is SLOW
+6. DONE: use of coaddPsf not ideal -- detection is fast but measurement is SLOW
 7. differences between what is produced by A&L vs. ZOGY (e.g. matched template, etc.) and how to handle that with DipoleFitting.
 Zogy in spatially varying mode does not return the matchedTemplate, and thus